Algebraic coherent confluence and higher globular Kleene algebras: Preliminaries on higher rewriting

 \subsubsection{Remarks}

-In this section, we have defined two notions of coherence of an $n$-polygraph~$P$ with respect to a cellular extension $\Gamma$: \begin{enumerate} \item a \emph{vertical} one in which coherence cells, $(n+1)$-cells generated by $\Gamma$, have branchings as $n$-sources and confluences as $n$-targets, \item a \emph{horizontal} one in which coherence cells have rewriting sequences as $n$-sources and $n$-targets. \end{enumerate}
+In this section, we have defined a vertical and a horizontal notion of coherence of an $n$-polygraph~$P$ with respect to a cellular extension $\Gamma$.
 The vertical notion requires inverses of $n$-cells, that is, $\Gamma$ is a cellular extension of $P_n^\top$.
 The proofs of Theorems~\ref{T:CoherentCRARSFiller} and~\ref{T:NewmanCoherentFiller} do not need inverses of $(n+1)$-cells.
 The horizontal notion, by contrast, does not need inverses of $n$-cells, that is, we consider cellular extensions of $P_n^*$, but only inverses of $(n+1)$-cells are needed to prove Theorems~\ref{T:CoherentCRARS} and~\ref{T:NewmanCoherent}.
 In the vertical approach, the proofs thus take place in $\tck{P}_n[\Gamma]$ whereas, in the horizontal one, they take place in $P_n^\ast(\Gamma)$.
 Furthermore, in the first approach, we specify two filler cells $\alpha$ and $\alpha'$ as depicted in diagram~\eqref{E:GammaConfluence} for each branching $(f,g)$.
 Branchings are unordered pairs, we must therefore account for both cases.
 This is another reason why we require inverses of $(n+1)$-cells in the horizontal approach.

 In the remainder of this article, we exclusively consider the vertical approach to paving diagrams with higher-dimensional cells.